great-start/halolab_test_task/README.md

 # So you may have to set up redis config in you local machine, if it is required.
 # (API takes default redis settings.
 Redis config also inside .env file)
 #
 # Tests.
-You may use postman or Swagger
+You may use postman(postman_collection.json) or Swagger.
+# Swagger endpoint is shown below
 ```

 ### Running the app